cynthia/yael/doc/tutorial/tuto_imgindexing.rst

 Before launching the code, please ensure that

 - You have a working and compiled version of Yael's matlab interface
-- The corresponding directory ('YAELDIR/matlab') in your matlab Path.
+- The corresponding directory ('YAELDIR/matlab') is in your matlab Path.
-  If not, you can use the addpath('YAELDIR/matlab') to add it
+  If not, use the addpath('YAELDIR/matlab') to add it.

 To start with, we define the parameters of the indexing method.
 Here, we choose a vocabulary of size k=1024.
 This is less than what you should use in